-Fall 2019 measures requiring further action or discussion from a Standing Committee were deferred to the spring 2020 cycle.
-This includes measures where consensus was not reached or those that require a response to public comments received.
-Measures undergoing maintenance review will retain endorsement during that time.
+Fall 2019 measures requiring further action or discussion from a Standing Committee were deferred to the Spring 2020 cycle.
+This included measures where consensus was not reached or those that required a response to public comments received.
+Measures undergoing maintenance review retained endorsement during that time.

-During the fall 2019 CSAC meeting on November 17-18, 2020, the CSAC will review all measures assigned to Track 2.
-A list of measures assigned to Track 1 can be found in the Executive Summary section of this report for tracking purposes, but these measures were reviewed during the fall 2019 CSAC review period.
+During the Spring 2020 CSAC meeting on November 17-18, 2020, the CSAC reviewed all measures assigned to Track 2.
+A list of measures assigned to Track 1 can be found in the Executive Summary section of this report for tracking purposes, but these measures were reviewed during the Fall 2019 CSAC review period.

 The extended public commenting period with NQF member support closed on May 28, 2020.
-Following the Committee's evaluation of the measures under consideration, NQF received one comment from one organization pertaining to the draft report and to the measure under consideration.
-The comment for the measure under consideration was discussed at the July 9, 2020 post-comment meeting and have been summarized in Appendix A.
+Following the Standing Committee's evaluation of the measures under review, NQF received one comment from one organization pertaining to the draft report and to the measure under review.
+The comment for the measure under review was discussed at the July 9, 2020 post-comment meeting and have been summarized in Appendix A.